daneroo/phac-epi-garden/deploy/manual/README.md

 # list all existing triggers
 gcloud builds triggers list --format="table(name, createTime)" --region ${REGION}

-# confirm the trigger was created
-gcloud builds triggers describe test-site-nginx-001 --region ${REGION}

-# list all existing triggers - to see if the new trigger appeared
-gcloud builds triggers list --format="table(name, createTime)" --region ${REGION}

 # Now, in a loop create a trigger for each of our services
-for svc in epi-docs; do
-  gcloud builds triggers create github \
+for svc in epi-docs epi-t3; do gcloud builds triggers create github \
     --name=${GITHUB_REPO_NAME}-${svc} \
     --region ${REGION} \